 - Adjust lighting to minimize glare on the screen

 - Take a break every 15 minutes to focus on a distant object

-- Use drops, such as Advanced Eye Relief Dry Eye Environmental Lubricant Eye Drops, to soothe irritated, dry eyes
+- Use drops, such as Advanced Eye Relief Dry Eye Rejuvenation Lubricant Eye Drops, to soothe irritated, dry eyes

 If your eye is injured, it is tempting to think that you can just flush it out with some cold water and it will be fine.
 However, it is not easy to judge the extent or severity of any eye injury, so you should always get immediate, professional medical attention.
 It is the best way to safeguard your vision.
 Here are some symptoms that may signal serious eye injury:

 - One eye that does not move as completely as the other

 - One eye that protrudes more than the other

 - Blood in the white of the eye